This post may contain affiliate links. Please read my terms & conditions for more info.

 What is PicMonkey?

-PicMonkey is an online photo editing website.
-It’s free to use but you can upgrade to get access to all of their extra features.
-Personally I think it’s one of the easiest photo editing sites to use so it’s perfect for newbie bloggers.
+PicMonkey is an online photo editing and graphic design tool.
+It’s a free-to-try product.
+Personally, I think it’s one of the easiest photo editing sites to use so it’s perfect for newbie bloggers.

 How to Create your Blog Header